randyzwitch/Twitter.jl/README.md

 General:
 - Wrap function return with logic to check that a valid response was returned first
-- DataFrame methods for returned data/custom types
 - Incorporate cursoring for methods returning many pages of results (MOST IMPORTANT TO SOLVE)
 - Create Streaming API function calls
-- Create COORDINATES, ENTITIES type, add proper field types (Is this really necessary?)
-- Make interface more Julian, clean up any oddities
+- Make code & interface more Julian, clean up any oddities

 Nice to have (timeline uncertain):

+- Clean up column types for DataFrame methods
+- DataFrame methods for generic `Dict` responses
 - Keyword arguments for returning DataFrame (to remove step in data retrieval process)
 - Ability to save authentication keys to file, remove need for authentication each time
 - Create Read The Docs documentation
-- Create OAuth functions (not getting done until someone submits a PR)
+- Create OAuth functions (not getting done until someone else submits a PR)